fleetwood/peepz/docs/BUSINESS-RULES.md

 # Peeps Business Rules

 ## Overview
-This document defines the business rules, governance models, and policies that govern user interactions, content management, and family administration within Peeps.
+This document defines the business rules, governance models, and policies that govern member interactions, content management, and family administration within Peeps.

 ---